No trips are planned at this time. The usual itinerary is below.

 US $1750 per person, including hotel, pilgrimage items, daily lunches, as well all transfers, bus/train fares, and entrance fees.
 Single supplement: $150.

-For a more detailed itinerary and information, as well as to reserve a spot (limited to 14), please contact liviakohn@proton.me or call 727-501-6915.
+For a more detailed itinerary and information, or to put on notice when further trips are scheduled, please contact liviakohn@proton.me or call/text 727-501-6915.

 YOUR GUIDE